zuixjs/zuixjs.org/source/pages/documentation/active_refresh/index.md

 <a name="scripting_scope"></a>

-Inside the view of a component, other than standard HTML event handlers, it's possible to add event handlers that live in the component's context scripting scope, where the following predefined objects are available:
+Inside the view of a component, other than standard HTML event handlers, it is possible to add event handlers that live inside the component's scripting scope.

+This kind of event handlers can be added to an element as an attribute having the name of the event wrapped between parentheses:

+`(<event_name>)="<inline_code_or_handler_fn>"`

+The value o such event attribute is evaluated as JavaScript expression and can contain reference to variables and functions defined in the component's scripting scope, where the following predefined objects are available:

 | Name            | Description                                                                                                                |
 |-----------------|----------------------------------------------------------------------------------------------------------------------------|